getfem/getfem/doc/sphinx/source/userdoc/model_Nitsche.rst

 Generic Nitsche's method for a Dirichlet condition
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Assume that the variable :math:`u` is considered and that on wants to prescribe the condition
+Assume that the variable :math:`u` is considered and that one wants to prescribe the condition

 .. math::
   Hu = g

 on a part :math:`\Gamma_D`  of the boundary of the considered domain.
 Here :math:`H` is considered equal to one in the scalar case or can be either the identity matrix in the vectorial case either a singular matrix having only 1 or 0 as eigenvalues.
 This allow here to prescribe only the normal or tangent component of :math:`u`.
 For instance if one wants to prescribe only the normal component, :math:`H` will be chosen to be equal to :math:`nn^T` where :math:`n` is the outward unit normal on :math:`\Gamma_D`.

-Nitsche's method to prescribe this dirichlet condition consists in adding to the weak formulation of the problem the following term
+Nitsche's method for prescribing this Dirichlet condition consists in adding the following term to the weak formulation of the problem

 .. math::
   \int_{\Gamma_D} \Frac{1}{\gamma}(Hu-g-\gamma HG).(Hv) - \theta(Hu-g).(HD_uG[v])d\Gamma,

 where :math:`\gamma` and :math:`\theta` are two parameters of Nitsche's method and :math:`v` is the test function corresponding to :math:`u`.
-The parameter :math:`\theta` can be chosen positive or negative. :math:`\theta = 1` corresponds to the more standard method which leads to a symmetric tangent term in standard situations, :math:`\theta = 0` corresponds to a non-symmetric method which has the advantage to have a reduced number of terms and especially not to need the second derivatives of :math:`G` in the nonlinear case, and :math:`\theta = -1` is a kind of skew-symmetric method which ensure an inconditonal coercivity (which means independent of :math:`\gamma`) at least in standard situations.
+The parameter :math:`\theta` can be chosen positive or negative. :math:`\theta = 1` corresponds to the more standard method which leads to a symmetric tangent term in standard situations, :math:`\theta = 0` corresponds to a non-symmetric method which has the advantage of a reduced number of terms and not requiring the second derivatives of :math:`G` in the nonlinear case, and :math:`\theta = -1` is a kind of skew-symmetric method which ensures an inconditonal coercivity (which means independent of :math:`\gamma`) at least in standard situations.
 The parameter :math:`\gamma` is a kind of penalization parameter (although the method is consistent) which is taken to be :math:`\gamma = \gamma_0 h_T` where :math:`\gamma_0` is taken uniform on the mesh and :math:`h_T` is the diameter of the element :math:`T`.
 Note that, in standard situations, except for :math:`\theta = -1` the parameter :math:`\gamma_0` has to be taken sufficiently small in order to ensure the convergence of Nitsche's method.

 The bricks adding a Dirichlet condition with Nitsche's method to a model are the following::